Rudi3/tmux-output/README.md

 **About the stack trace**
 To detect at which point the program is stuck at a relevant IO Operation we can run a stack trace and look for that.
 Also see: [How do I tell if a command is running or waiting for user input?(askubuntu)](https://askubuntu.com/a/1118117/834547).

-That may be a bit tricky because it may be temporarily stuck at at another `read` something like that before the desired one.
+That may be a bit tricky because it may be temporarily stuck at another `read` or something like that before the desired call.
 It may also have to involve some guessing based on how long it is stuck and at which file descriptor.

-While testing this, I encountered `read(10, ` (zsh) and `select(1, [0], NULL, NULL, NULL` (python3 cli interpreter).
+While testing this, I've encountered `read(10, ` (`zsh`) and `select(1, [0], NULL, NULL, NULL` (`python3` cli interpreter).
 There may be few other possibilities, which is why I didn't limit the `RegEx` in the script to just that.
 It is just looking for an open parenthesis now.

 **Capturing the output**